 The best part about camping with your family is sitting around the campfire and enjoying a delicious meal with music and laughter.
 Roasting meat or marshmallows over the fire or brewing tea in a kettle can be a lot of fun for the kids in the woods.

 Ask kids what they would like to have and prepare your menu around it.
 Try to include a few treats such as candies and essentials such as ketchup to make the menu easier.

 Packing for your camping trip may not be the right time to test your culinary skills with new recipes.
 So choose foods that are easy to prepare and recipes the children enjoy to make them comfortable.
 Load up on ready to eat snacks, beverages in case they are hungry between meals.
-You can easily carry everything you need in spacious vehicles such as the Subaru forester that offers the perfect features for adventures with the family.
+You can easily carry everything you need in spacious vehicles.

 Pack Well For A Cozy Sleep